huku-/recover/README.md

 There is a variety of estimators (`--estimator`), fitness functions (`--fitness-function`) and optimizers (`--optimizer`) to choose from.
 See `recover -h` for more information.

+## Documentation

+* See [Extending REcover](doc/extending.md) for more information on how to extend REcover.

+* Complete API reference is on the way!

 ## References